ckstash/emg/README.md

 # Eulerian Melody Generator

 **emg** is a Python library for generating algorithmic melodies using **Eulerian paths** in **De Bruijn graphs**.
 It can visualize the generated graph, compose a melody in MIDI, and export it as an MP3 using a SoundFont.
+MuseScore has number of SoundFont files (e.g., *TimGM6mb.sf2*) that can be downloaded [here](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files).

 ## Features